rubenwardy/minetest_modding_book/chapters/releasing.md

 Minetest and minetest_game use.
 You license your code under LGPL 2.1 and your art under CC-BY-SA.

+* Anyone can modify, redistribute and sell modified or unmodified versions.
-* If someone modifies your mod, they must give their version the same license
+* If someone modifies your mod, they must give their version the same license.
 * Your copyright notice must be kept.

 Add this copyright notice to your README.txt, or as a new file called LICENSE.txt